 The school should have signed up to the Diocese's Service Level Agreement (SLA) which is aimed at helping the school to develop its Church of England ethos.
 Under the SLA the school will have its own link adviser who will provide support for the school leaders and governors, including making specific visits.
-A copy of the current version of the SLA can be found here.
+Further information and a copy of the current version of the SLA can be found here.